 Equipment

 - Rubber spatula: When I first started making fudge, I couldn't figure out for the life of me how to spread it out into the tin without it sticking to my spoon.
 It turns out a rubber or silicone spatula is what you need!
-This isn't totally essential but it is super helpful.
+This isn't totally essential but it is super handy.

 - Sharp knife: Last but not least, you'll need a sharp knife to cut the Aero bars and also to cut the fudge into pieces.